- Get Involved

 - About ACA

-The Virginia Graeme Baker Pool & Spa Safety Act (VGB) (effective December 20, 2007), promotes the safe use of pools, spas and hot tubs by imposing mandatory federal requirements for suction entrapment avoidance and by establishing a voluntary grant program for states with laws that meet certain minimum requirements as outlined in the Act.
+The Virginia Graeme Baker Pool & Spa Safety Act (VGB) promotes the safe use of pools, spas and hot tubs.
+The act imposes mandatory federal requirements for suction entrapment avoidance, and it establishes a voluntary grant program for states with laws that meet certain minimum requirements as outlined in the Act.
 The VGB is being administered by the U.S. Consumer Product Safety Commission (CPSC).

 - Ultaviolet light exposure tests, and self-contained spa fittings

 - Details of the new successor standard August 2011 (Federal Register)

 - Background information about the CPSC decision to update the standard, including a description of the change in terms that are more easily understandable than the version found in the Federal Register above.